dotse/tls-fed-auth/tls-fed-auth.md

 ## Public Key Pinning

-To further fortify this trust and mitigate risks associated with fraudulent certificates issued by unauthorized entities, the federation implements public key pinning as specified in [@!RFC7469].
+To mitigate risks associated with fraudulent certificates issued by unauthorized entities, the federation implements public key pinning as specified in [@!RFC7469].
 Public key pinning associates one or many unique public keys with each endpoint within the federation, stored in the federation metadata.
 During connection establishment, clients and servers validate the received certificate against the pre-configured public key pins retrieved from the federation metadata.
 This effectively thwarts attempts to utilize fraudulent certificates impersonating legitimate endpoints.

+### Use of Self-Signed Certificates

+The use of self-signed certificates within the federation leverages public key pinning to establish trust.
+By bypassing external CAs, servers and clients rely on the federation's mechanisms to validate trust.
+Public key pinning ensures that only the specific, self-signed public key pins listed in the metadata are trusted.

+### Interfederation Trust

+In interfederation environments, where multiple federations need to trust each other, public key pinning continues to work effectively.
+Each federation can pin the public keys of entities in other federations, ensuring trust across boundaries.
+Unlike private certificate chains, which can become complex and difficult to manage across multiple federations, public key pinning provides a straightforward mechanism for establishing trust in an interfederation.

+### Revocation

+If any certificate in a certificate chain is compromised, the revocation process can be complex and slow.
+This complexity arises because not only the compromised certificate but potentially multiple certificates within the chain might need to be revoked and reissued.
+Public key pinning mitigates this complexity by allowing clients to explicitly trust a specific public key, thereby reducing dependency on the entire certificate chain's integrity.

+If a leaf certificate is compromised, the revocation process involves removing the pin associated with the compromised certificate and updating the metadata with a pin from a new certificate.
+This eliminates the need for traditional revocation mechanisms and focuses the trust relationship on the specific, updated public key.

+### Certificate Rotation:

+To replace a certificate, whether due to expiration or other reasons, the following procedure must be followed:

+1. Publishing New Metadata: When a certificate needs to be changed, federation members publish new metadata containing the pin (SHA256 thumbprint) of the new public key.
+This ensures that the new pin is available to all federation members.
+1. Propagation Period: Allow time for the updated metadata to ropagate throughout the federation before switching to the new certificate. his overlap period ensures that all nodes recognize the new pin and avoid connection issues.
+1. Switching to the New Certificate: After ensuring the new metadata has propagated, members switch to the new certificate in their TLS stack.
+1. Removing Old Pin: After successfully switching to the new certificate, members must publish updated metadata that excludes the old pin.
+This final step ensures that only the current public keys are trusted.

 ## Pin Discovery and Preloading